- 1 Best Water Softener Reviews

 Beyond that, you may be looking for more convenient features.
 Almost all water softeners allow you to set a timer to remind you to refill the salt, but these can be easy to miss if you have an irregular schedule, and may not reflect how fast you’re actually using the salt.
 More modern water softeners have systems to monitor the salt level, and only to beep when they actually need salt.
 A few newer models even have phone alerts, so you can get a text when the machine needs new salt.

 Finally, you don’t have to decide between a water softener versus water filter, or a water conditioner versus water softener.
 Many higher end machines will soften, filter and condition your water, and will remove chlorine and other contaminants in addition to minerals.
+If you are looking to remove contaminants from water you will need to look into a water filter such as a high quality reverse osmosis system.
 Take a look at our water softener reviews to learn about more things you should look for.

 Different Types of Water Softeners